bcroke19/MASH-Peformance-Analytics/README.md

 * Conditioning Test: 1 Min Row Machine (203 records)
 * Custom Test Type: Vert M/S (651 records)

+## Using Plotly to Understand Present Data Per Column
-6. To further understand the amout of missing data, I used Plotly to create interactive visualizations that shows the amount of data present for each column, allowing a user to hover over each bar (representing a column) to see the amount of records.
+To further understand the amout of missing data, I used Plotly to create interactive visualizations that shows the amount of data present for each column, allowing a user to hover over each bar (representing a column) to see the amount of records.
 ```
 # Total rows
 total_rows = len(p_tests)